sivagurubilli/Rudo-wealth-company-job-interview-assignment/README.md

 # Rudo-wealth
  ## This Project is usefull for making Cruise travel easy with digital adoption
- ## ConCruise is a boat-sharing Platform based in Russia that provides boat rides across rivers from 1 side of riverr to other
+ ## ConCruise is a boat-sharing Platform based in Russia that provides boat rides across rivers from one side of river to other side of river.

  ##  **Deployed Link** for this app - https://rudo-wealth.herokuapp.com/
+ ##  **For Get all customers list use this link ** -  https://rudo-wealth.herokuapp.com/customers
+ ##  **For Get all cruises list use this link ** -  https://rudo-wealth.herokuapp.com/cruisers

 <br/>
  <h2>Tools and Packages used in this Project   :</h2>